alpengeist/gpt-companion/README.md

 For example, you could have a profile for English, one for German, one for fun stuff, etc.
 An action did not work as expected?
 A new action comes to mind?
 Just edit the profile, press the _Reload_ button and run GPT again.

-Once the hotkey is pressed and *action popup* is switched on, it displays a menu at the mouse position in any application.
-The next image depicts a text selection in Wikipedia and the menu upon pressing the hotkey.
+Once the hotkey is pressed and *Action popup* is switched on, it displays a menu at the current mouse position.
+The next image depicts a text selection in Wikipedia and the menu after pressing the hotkey.
 Once an action is selected, the Companion makes the browser copy the selection into the clipboard, and then it fetches the clipboard content.
 If *Auto call* is switched on, it calls GPT immediately.

 <img alt="action popup" src="doc/popup.png" width="30%" height="30%"/>